scumjr/yubikeyedup/README.rst

 Add a new API key (here, the API key name is ``developers``)::

     $ ./tools/dbconf.py -aa developers ./yubikeys.sqlite3
-    New API Key for developers: ckFsWU5scVNXRjVZc3lJUmpIVzU=
-    Your API Key ID is: 1

 Run the server::